-Improvements in the economy have resulted in greater optimism and confidence from retirees that their retirement will remain financially secure.
-It has been a bumpy ride however.
-From 2009 to 2013, confidence levels were at record lows, according to the March 2014 Retirement Confidence Survey conducted by the Employee Benefits Research Institute.
-In 2014, those confidence levels rebounded.
-Retirees who are very confident or somewhat confident that they'll have a financially secure retirement increased to 67 percent.
+A growing economy has resulted in continued levels of optimism and confidence from retirees that their retirement will remain financially secure.
+That is according to the March 2018 Retirement Confidence Survey conducted by the Employee Benefits Research Institute.
+From 2014 to 2017, those confidence levels rebounded and increased each year.
+Now, retirees who are very confident or somewhat confident that they will have a financially secure retirement has dipped a bit down to 75 percent.
+That is a slight decrease from the 79% of the prior year, yet still consistent with the overall optimistic trend.

-However, the same study showed that 31 percent of retirees are not confident in the financial security of their retirement.
+However, the same study showed that 25 percent of retirees are not too confident or not confident at all in the financial security of their retirement.

 Into which half of this statistic do you fall?
 Will you run out of money during your retirement?
 If so, what can you do about it?